Some of the best grizzly bear hunting in British Columbia.

 British Columbia grizzly bear hunts takes place from mid September through early October.

 You will be spending a lot of time glassing.
 This is a classic spot-and-stalk, trophy grizzly bear hunt that is guided 1-on-1 to increase your opportunity for success.

 The grizzly bears in region 7 are very large, squaring 7.5ft to 9ft and skulls measuring 24 B&C to 25 3/4 B&C.

-The weather for these grizzly bear hunts can be snow, rain or sometimes pleasant Indian summer.
+The weather for these grizzly bear hunts can be snow, rain or sometimes pleasant Indian summer, so dress accordingly.